hecerinc/Notes-On/finanzas/chap14.md

 In two-income families, both the husband and wife may be eligible for SS benefits.
 These can be chosen in one of two ways:

-1. take the full benefits to which each is entitle from his or her account
+1. take the full benefits to which each is entitled from his or her account
 1. take the husband and wife benefits of the higher-paid spouse.

 If each receives their full share, no spousal benefits are given.
 If they take the husand and wife benefits of the higher-paid spouse, they effectively receive 1.5 shares.